Best Resume Formats: A Guide for 2023

 It should follow this format:

-- Education — Follow the same format as the work experience, including degree level, name of institution, location, and graduation date (if it’s under seven years).
+Follow the same format as the work experience, including degree level, name of institution, and location.

 Pros